Kikugie/elytra-trims/DEVELOP.md

 **TL;DR**: use task `stonecutter/Set active version to X` before running Minecraft on `X`.
 You can use `project/buildActive` to build that version specifically.
 **Do not** run `build` task, `project/chiseledBuild` is the correct one.

+## Editing the code
+**Do not** run reformat on random files or worse the whole project.
+It will remove important versioned comments and break the build.